 When will the PS5 be back in stock?

 The PS5 sold out almost instantly, as soon as pre-orders were announced, and since then stock has been like gold dust.
-In fact, we've not seen any stock of the Digital Edition console since launch day, and only tiny numbers of the standard console at major UK retailers.
+In fact, now well over 8 months on, it's still incredibly tough to pin down a PS5 bundle despite the scalper market now having died down.
+Digital editions are particularly tricky to get hold of, and only tiny numbers of the standard console pop in and out at major UK retailers.

 It's very difficult to predict when we might next get another drop of stock, but we're hopeful that no news is good news as Sony preps large new re-stocks of stock worldwide.
 This might mean waiting a bit longer for the PS5 to re-appear, but it should mean that everybody who is looking for one should have the opportunity to get one.
 Stock continues to be hard to come by, but with each drop, demand seems to be a little less, suggesting we're not too far from being at the stage when stock is regularly available.

 In the meantime, make sure to sign up to our email list and Discord server above, as well as keeping an eye on this page and our social channels - some retailers are still listing stock every now and then, but it's extremely limited, so you have to be very fast to get one.

-What will the PS5 cost in the UK?
+What does the PS5 cost in the UK?